bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

     </XymonSettings>
     ```

-- Change the server name with yours!
+- Change the server's name with yours!
 - I use only fqdn: my client also!
 - We need 2 extra folders: Create them!